steemit/condenser/src/app/help/en/welcome.md

 Your [steem.chat](https://steem.chat/home) account is a separate account from your Steem account.

 Some channels allow you to share links, but others don't.
-For instance, [general](https://steem.chat/channel/general) is for discussion without link promotion, while [postpromotion](https://steem.chat/channel/postpromotion) is for promoting your Steemit posts.
+For instance, [general](https://steem.chat/channel/general) is for discussion without link promotion, while [postpromotion](https://steem.chat/channel/postpromotion) is for promoting your posts.

 Each channel will have its rules posted in the "Room Info" section.